Bridges to Health

 CHWs and a Community Outreach Nurse work together, connecting immigrant farmworkers to healthcare services and mental health education and resources.
 Immigrant farmworkers and farmers receive support navigating the local healthcare system, while health access points receive policy and protocol guidance as well as cultural competency education so they can better understand and serve patients with limited English proficiency who primarily identify as Hispanic/Latino.

 The staffing models of the project vary according to regional differences.
 The CHW model is used by UVM across most of the state because it is the most effective and efficient outreach strategy that addresses both the distribution of farmworkers across large regions and the challenges hiring bilingual, bicultural staff in rural Vermont.

 UVM Vermont Migrant Education Program staff were already doing farm outreach, had the trust of immigrant farmworkers, and were able to communicate effectively with them.
 The scope of work for these bilingual staff was increased to include work as CHWs to assist immigrant farmworkers by teaching them about local health services and offering care coordination, thereby reducing barriers to care for farmworkers who otherwise would not receive desired healthcare services.

-In the county where the ODC is located, there are enough farmworkers to have a bilingual community outreach nurse based out of a clinic that can provide the majority of needed healthcare services.
+In the county where the ODC is located, there are enough farmworkers to have a bilingual community outreach nurse based out of a clinic who can provide the majority of needed healthcare services.
 The nurse goes out to farms and provides care to uninsured immigrant farmworkers, educating both farm owners and farmworkers on healthcare options and services.
 The ODC also has bilingual front desk staff whom patients call when more extensive services are needed.

 Collaboration with other organizations, health centers, and universities has been critical to the successful implementation of Bridges to Health because it builds on the capacity that is currently available.
 Through the Area Health Education Centers and UVM, additional services and materials were developed.